lfdominguez/openvpn-access-exporter/README.md

 Prometheus OpenVPN Access Exporter
 ==================================
 This is my first Rust program.
-Take the SQLite db `log.db` of OpenVPN Access Server and expose some metrics to Prometheus.
+Take the SQLite db `log.db` of OpenVPN Access Server and expose this metrics to Prometheus.

-This is a exporter for:
+Metrics:
   * duration
   * bytes_in
   * bytes_out